 Always use a Ground Fault Interrupter (GFI) power source and check the GFI on a regular basis.
 A GFI is an outlet that senses current flow problems and automatically shuts off in those instances to maintain safe conditions.

-Kasco De-Icer Mounting Options
+Kasco De-icer Mounting Options

 Each de-icer unit ships with two suspension ropes to be spread at least 8' to 10' apart

-Allows de-icer to be used in shallow waters or where water level fluctuates; de-icer floats and moves with water
+The Kasco Float Mount allows your de-icer to be used in shallow waters or where water level fluctuates; de-icer floats and moves with water

 Power House Ice Eater Mounting Options